Code-Institute-Submissions/globeconnections/README.md

 - *The search input was not displaying autocomplete content as it would be expected to.
 The JavaScript code was corrected to make this feature functional.*

+- *The image labels were found to be non-responsive and out-of-line.
+They were corrected using CSS.*

 - *The website works perfectly fine on all screen sizes and browsers tested with the tools listed above.*

 - *There were no bugs left unfixed.*